-Marcel Krueger discovers an abundance of history along West Berlin’s Heerstrasse…
+Marcel Krueger discovers fragments of history along west Berlin’s Heerstrasse…

 Its director Artur Axmann, whose office was located in Heerstrasse 12, stayed in the Führerbunker during Hitler’s last days and escaped from Berlin to the front lines of the Western Allies during the final outbreak from the lair a few hours before Hitler’s suicide.

 More Nazi buildings follow: besides the colossal Olympic stadium and the surrounding park, erected for the games in 1936 and still used for a variety of activities such as the final of the 2006 Soccer World Cup and Hertha Berlin football matches, there’s another relic from these times still utilised today.

 Behind the Pichelsberg S-Bahn-station, you will find the Waldbühne, or forest stage, built as part of the Olympic development and one of the main open-air-stages in Berlin today.
 When attending Pearl Jam or Bruce Springsteen shows here, few concert goers are aware that this was Albert Speer‘s Ting, built in the style of ancient Nordic tribal assemblies.